victorliu5296/math-notes/source/content/posts/Overview of Modern Mathematics.md

 ### 7. **Geometry**
    - **Core Ideas**: Geometry is the study of shapes, sizes, and the properties of space.
 Modern geometry has grown to include both classical Euclidean geometry and highly abstract spaces:
      - **Differential Geometry**: Studies smooth shapes and structures.
 It is essential in physics, particularly in general relativity, which models space-time as a curved manifold.
+       - **Tensor Calculus**: Tensor calculus helps define varying quantities over manifolds such as derivatives, integrals, and coordinate transformations in curved spaces.
      - **Algebraic Geometry**: Studies geometric properties of solutions to polynomial equations.
 It is deeply connected to number theory and abstract algebra.
      - **Riemannian Geometry**: A type of differential geometry focused on Riemannian manifolds, which generalizes the notion of curved spaces.